 Note: a rush fee of $200-400 applies for submissions received less than 5 business days before the filming event.

 - Sign installation

 - City of Ottawa park and facilities use

 - Paid duty officers

-- Emergency personnel and/or equipment
+- Ottawa Fire Services personnel and equipment